Analysis | People say they hate gerrymandering, but that isn’t stopping Republicans or Democrats this year

 Redistricting is playing out against the backdrop of next year’s crucial midterm elections.
-Given the Democrats’ slender majority in the House, what happens in the state-by-state process of line drawing will influence the ultimate results.
-The general political climate will have more to do with whether Republicans take control of the House, but redistricting alone could put them on the edge of a majority, regardless of anything else.
+Given the Democrats’ slender majority in the House, what happens in the state-by-state process of line-drawing will influence the ultimate results.
+The general political climate will have a greater impact on whether Republicans take control of the House, but redistricting alone could put them on the edge of a majority, regardless of anything else.

 As a result, in states where they have the power to act largely unimpeded, both Republicans and Democrats are practicing the dark art of gerrymandering.
 “A number of states are likely to take gerrymandering to pretty farcical extremes,” said David Wasserman of the Cook Political Report with Amy Walter.
 “Republicans will gerrymander more than Democrats because they have more power, but because neither Congress nor the Supreme Court has stepped in, it remains this never-ending game of one-upmanship.”